 We believe in intentionally creating safe and welcoming environments to empower expression and care for others.

-Donations to Wonderfully Made Dance are used to maintain the studio space, compensate, and provide further training for staff, build and purchase equipment, and make dancewear available on loan at no cost.
+Donations to Wonderfully Made Dance are used to maintain the studio space, compensate, and provide further training for staff, build and purchase equipment, recital venue fees, and make dancewear available on loan at no cost.

 Wonderfully Made Dance is part of Mosaic Fort Worth’s 501(c)(3) umbrella, and Mosaic generously provides our studio space.
 They keep our lights on!

-We recommend a monthly tuition donation of $35 per month, but ultimately, we leave it to your discretion.
+We recommend a monthly tuition donation of $45 per month, but ultimately, we leave it to your discretion.
 We understand some families will be able to afford more, and some less.
-Please know that any contribution you are able to make is valuable to us.
+Please know that any contribution you are able to make is welcome.

 The easiest and fastest way to make a donation is by using the PayPal link on the website.
 Recurring payments can be set up there if you so choose.
 Alternatively, you may make tuition donations by cash or check at the studio by placing them in the pink lock box on the coffee bar.
 Please make all checks payable to Mosaic Fort Worth with Wonderfully Made Dance listed in the memo line.